stevedatadog/katacoda-scenarios/datadog-201/3-runbooks/1-create-context.md

    ![Copy synthetic test URL from quick nav](./assets/copy_url_synth_test.png)

-1. Select the **link-to-resource** placeholder
+1. Select the first **link-to-resource** placeholder
 1. Type CTRL+V (PC) or CMD+V (macOS) to paste the URL over the placeholder
-1. Repeat this process for the executive dashboard, typing "exec"
+1. Repeat this process for the executive dashboard, typing "exec" into the quick nav
-1. If at any point the text cell exits edit mode before you're done, over over the text cell and click the **Edit** button.
+1. If at any point the text cell exits edit mode before you're done, hover over the text cell and click the **Edit** button
+1. Type ESC or click the **Done** button to save the text cell

 ## Add some context
 The lucky engineer who will use this runbook to troubleshoot the Storedog checkout might not be an expert on the application.
 It's a good idea to add some context to help them understand the application infrastructure they're working with.